Discover powerful tools like our virtual venue platform, virtual conferencing, event ticketing and more.Request a demo

 To host a successful virtual event, it's crucial to host it on a good events platform with a rock-solid technological set up so that it can seamlessly stream the entire event and help you schedule and execute each activity/ interaction without a hitch.

 As an event planner, finding out the interests and intentions of your attendees before the event can be extremely helpful.
-And the ‘targeted connections’ method utilizes exactly that.
+And the targeted connections method utilizes exactly that.
 In it, you send across a short survey to each of your attendees ahead of the event.
 The form can have questions that help you understand their background, interests, and their purpose for attending the event.

 You can then use those answers to match them with potential attendees and email them this customized list of 8 to 10 people with their details.
 This technique is especially helpful if your attendees are short on time, and have a huge list of participants.

-If you’re looking for a more casual and unstructured way of getting people to mingle, then an afternoon coffee event or a cocktail mixer is a great way to do that.
-However, with a few smart ideas, such informal themes can also be given a slight direction to ensure that they’re actually getting people to network with each other.
+Yes I know it's a virtual event but you can still drink coffee at your machine or phone!
+If you're looking for a more casual and unstructured way of getting people to mingle, then an afternoon coffee event or a cocktail mixer is a great way to do that.
+However, with a few smart ideas, such informal themes can also be given a slight direction to ensure that they're actually getting people to network with each other.

 Smart badges are a quick and easy way of matching people with common interests together, especially at large events with thousands of attendees.
 They're tiny RFID-equipped devices that can be worn as a button, badge, or around your neck.
 Each smart badge is linked to a common event app that is installed on every attendee's phone, where they feed in their background, profile, and interests.

 Whenever people with common interests are physically close to each other, their badges light up.
 This visual cue makes for a great ice breaker to start a conversation and helps direct it in a fruitful manner as well.
+Yes it's not a virtual event networking idea but we're sure this theme can be translated to the virtual events world!

 How?
 By applying the techniques of gaming, reward, and recognition to throw interesting challenges and real-time polls.
 Furthermore, participants get rewarded with points for completing the activity, and the totals can be displayed on a scoreboard for all to see.